Codaisseur/taste-of-code-samples/README.md

 ![Taste of Code](http://cd.sseu.re/2016_01_15_23_30_42_etxia.jpg)

-Welcome the first ever Taste of Code.
+Welcome the Taste of Code.
 ===================================

 - hosted and sponsored by TomTom